WojciechMat/Pneumonia-Detector/README.md

 # Pneumonia-Detector
-Pneumonia detection from chest x-ray using CNN model with ~80% accuracy to be continued
+Pneumonia detection from chest x-ray using CNN <br>
+model with ~80% accuracy  <br>
+to be continued...